paulnorthrop/r2stl/cran-comments.md

 ## Resubmission

 This is a resubmission.
-I have fixed the issues in the DESCRIPTION file in v1.0.1.
+I have replaced the non-FOSS licence (CC BY-NC-SA 4.0) with CC BY-SA 4.0.

 ## R CMD check results